Decktech

 ** "Tempest Keep was merely a setback." **

-Yidris, Maelstrom Wielder storm:
+Yidris, Maelstrom Wielderfoil storm:

-Yidris Storm/Doomsday 2.0 + Melt Banana or Any other variant wants to play as many spells in one turn and finish you off with either Aetherflux Reservoir or Doomsdayfoil and generate high storm counts trough cantrips, rituals , tutors, timetwister effects and Paradox Engine for example.
+Yidris Storm/Doomsday 2.0 + Melt Banana or Any other variant wants to play as many spells in one turn and finish you off with either Aetherflux Reservoir or Doomsday and generate high storm counts trough cantrips, rituals , tutors, timetwister effects and Paradox Engine for example.
 This deck is stopped with a simple rule of law effect in play and paired with the normal sphere effects it can't recover... stopping them from tutoring or drawing more than one card a turn also cripples them a lot.

 ---- Conclusion ----